GitRayman/Antares/README.md

 - The list of display options is in DisplaySettings.h, which is included in Platform.h
   - The touchscreen options are also definined here
   - Resistive touchscreens have extra options for how to handle the calibration data

+## References
+- The [EVE 2/3 Programming Guide](https://brtchip.com/wp-content/uploads/Support/Documentation/Programming_Guides/ICs/EVE/BRT_AN_033_BT81X_Series_Programming_Guide.pdf) is extremely useful for figuring out how to interface with EVE.
+- The [EVE IC Datasheets](https://brtchip.com/datasheets/#toggle-id-1) are also very useful.
+- In addition to the [Gameduino library](https://github.com/jamesbowman/gd2-lib) and the [Matrix Orbital library](https://github.com/MatrixOrbital/EVE2-Library), there are several [FTDI (AKA Bridgetek) examples](https://brtchip.com/SoftwareExamples-eve/) that may work with some adaptation.
+The FTDI API is full featured, but very complex.
+The Matrix Orbital version of the lower level interfacing used by Antares is much simpler to follow.

 ## Offshoots
 Some offshoots of Antares are: